 - Want to learn about it?
 Guess what?
 There are tons of free articles and websites available to you.
 No need to even buy a book.

 - Want to answer questions on the forums?
 Go ahead.
 No tests to evaluate your performance ahead of time.

 - Want to spend a weekend at a conference?
 Organize it?
 Speak there?
 Or volunteer?
 Go for it.
 Not a lot of paperwork to prove you're qualified.

 - Want to contribute code to the project?
 Patches welcome.
 No need to also deliver the unit tests to prove your code won't have ancillary consequences on the code base (someone else will have to volunteer time to check it out).

 Everyone can engage as deeply or in as limited a way as they like.

-I was once sitting in a car filled with people smarter than me – particularly when it comes to contributing code to the WordPress project.
-One of the contributors who was in some leadership role that I can’t remember, asked the car what they thought should be fixed in WordPress.
+I was once sitting in a car filled with people smarter than me—particularly when it comes to contributing code to the WordPress project.
+One of the contributors who was in a leadership role I can't remember asked the car what they thought should be fixed in WordPress.

 My answer: the status label, “won't fix.”

 If you don't know tons about WordPress, or what it looks like to contribute code to the core project, then you may not know that you can submit a bit of code to be included in the project.